-Docker is a company.
-Docker is an open source product.
-Docker is a commercial distribution.
-Docker is an open source community.
+Today, Docker refers to the company.
 Red Hat famously had this problem as well.
 Multiple times, if you count JBoss.
 Docker, the company, did what Red Hat, the company, did a while ago.
 Docker, the company, stayed Docker, the company, and Docker, the open source product, became Docker CE, or Community Edition.

 Containers aren’t a new pattern in enterprise computing.
 What is new in containers is the ubiquity, ease of use, and support that this pattern is receiving from the enterprise community.
 Everyone’s doing it, and many patterns, such as building a Twelve Factor Application use a lot of the features that come natively with containers!
-With the increasing popularity of containers, many of us are talking about Docker.
+With the increasing popularity of containers, many of us are talking about Docker and the Moby Project.

 We used to be able to say something like “Docker is an open source container solution that runs on Windows, Mac, and Linux.”
 However, the truth about the blue whale became a little more elusive back in 2017.